capsulecorplab/greenhab-workspace-image/README.md

-# GreenHab Workspace (Kasm Image)
+# MDRS Workspace (Kasm Image)

 ## Introduction

-This repo provides an Immutable-Infrastructure-as-Code (IIaC) workspace for the Mars Desert Research Center (MDRS) GreenHab based on the [Ansible based template for KASM Ubuntu Focal Images](https://github.com/j-simmons-phd/kasm-core-focal-template) template provided by @j-simmons-phd.
+This repo provides an Immutable-Infrastructure-as-Code (IIaC) workspace for the Mars Desert Research Center (MDRS) based on the [Ansible based template for KASM Ubuntu Focal Images](https://github.com/j-simmons-phd/kasm-core-focal-template) template provided by @j-simmons-phd.
 The workspace is configured with the following software:

 - git cli
 - [Keychain](https://www.funtoo.org/Keychain)